Kingdom of England: Civil War and Interregnum

 The Stuart kings overestimated the power of the English monarchy, and were cast down by Parliament in 1645 and 1688.
-In the first instance, Charles I's introduction of new forms of taxation in defiance of Parliament led to the English Civil War (1641–45), in which the king was defeated, and to the abolition of the monarchy under Oliver Cromwell during the Interregnum of 1649–1660.
-Henceforth, the monarch could reign only at the will of Parliament.
+In the first instance, Charles I's introduction of new forms of taxation in defiance of Parliament led to the English Civil War (1641–1645), in which the king was defeated, and to the abolition of the monarchy under Oliver Cromwell during the Interregnum of 1649–1660.

 After the trial and execution of Charles I in January 1649, the Rump Parliament passed an act declaring England to be a Commonwealth on 19 May 1649.
 The monarchy and the House of Lords were abolished, and so the House of Commons became a unitary legislative chamber with a new body, the Council of State becoming the executive.
 However the Army remained the dominant institution in the new republic and the most prominent general was Oliver Cromwell.
 The Commonwealth fought wars in Ireland and Scotland which were subdued and placed under Commonwealth military occupation.

+Meanwhile, relations with the Dutch Republic had deteriorated.
+Despite initial English support during the Dutch War of Independence against the Spanish, tensions arose as the Dutch Republic emerged as England's principal commercial and naval rival.
+By the mid-17th century, it had become the foremost trading nation.
+In response the English, alarmed by their waning competitiveness, implemented stricter trading policies to curb Dutch dominance.
+The First Anglo-Dutch War which followed, however, failed to resolve the commercial issues.

-In April 1653 Cromwell and the other Grandees of the New Model Army, frustrated with the members of the Rump Parliament who would not pass legislation to dissolve the Rump and to allow a new more representative parliament to be elected, stopped the Rump's session by force of arms and declared the Rump dissolved.
+In April 1653 Cromwell and the other Grandees of the New Model Army, frustrated with the members of the Rump Parliament who would not pass legislation to dissolve the Rump and to allow a new more representative parliament to be elected, stopped the Rump's session and declared the Rump dissolved.

 After an experiment with a Nominated Assembly (Barebone's Parliament), the Grandees in the Army, through the Council of State imposed a new constitutional arrangement under a written constitution called the Instrument of Government.
 Under the Instrument of Government executive power lay with a Lord Protector (an office to be held for the life of the incumbent) and there were to be triennial Parliaments, with each sitting for at least five months.
 Article 23 of the Instrument of Government stated that Oliver Cromwell was to be the first Lord Protector.
 The Instrument of Government was replaced by a second constitution (the Humble Petition and Advice) under which the Lord Protector could nominate his successor.
 Cromwell nominated his son Richard who became Lord Protector on the death of Oliver on 3 September 1658.